immuni-app/immuni-documentation/Technology.md

 - **App Configuration Service.** This serves the Configuration Settings used by the App.
 - **OTP Service.** This facilitates the authorisation of the OTP used by the Mobile Client for authenticating with the Exposure Ingestion Service.
 The Healthcare Operator will collect the OTP from a consenting user who tested positive for SARS-CoV-2, and enter it into the HIS.
 The HIS will then record the OTP in a database, authorising it and making it accessible to the Exposure Ingestion Service.
 - **Exposure Ingestion Service.** When a Healthcare Operator informs a user that they tested positive for SARS-CoV-2, this service allows the user’s Mobile Client to start an upload of the TEKs it generated over the previous 14 days and their Province of Domicile.
 If any Epidemiological Info from the previous 14 days is available, the Mobile Client will upload that too.
-- **Exposure Reporting Service.** This provides a scalable system to serve the TEKs of SARS-CoV-2 positive users to the Mobile Clients, after they were uploaded through the Exposure Ingestion Service.
+- **Exposure Reporting Service.** This provides a scalable system to serve the TEKs of SARS-CoV-2-positive users to the Mobile Clients, after they were uploaded through the Exposure Ingestion Service.
 - **Analytics Service.** The National Healthcare Service needs to have some visibility as to the number of devices on which the app is correctly functioning, and the number of users Immuni is notifying.
-This helps it to operate the system effectively, thereby minimising the epidemic’s health toll.
+This helps it to operate the system effectively.
 The Analytics Service allows the upload of Operational Info (together with the user’s Province of Domicile) by the Mobile Client.
-To help protect user privacy, the data are uploaded without identifying the user (who is not asked to authenticate in any way), and without leveraging a user identifier or device identifier.
+To help protect user privacy, the data are uploaded without identifying the user, who is not asked to authenticate in any way.

 ## Mobile Client